-- or --

 You can also call it like an ordinary function to determine if an object is a string.

-When invoked as a function, returns 1 if x is a string otherwise returns 0.
+When invoked as a function, returns true (1) if x is a string otherwise false (0).

-A type check error occurs if a variable declared as a string is assigned to a dword-sequence.
+A type check error occurs if a variable declared as a string is assigned with a dword-sequence.

 if string(x) then puts(1,x) else -- x must be an atom or dword-sequence ? x end if